Setting up

 Free-roamers and territorials

-In the battle, all enemies that came through from the spiral path area seem to be free-roaming, i.e. free to chase you about.
-So are some of the enemies triggered in the twin bridges area, but others are 'territorial', limited to their own particular territories when on foot.
-Territorials are sensible candidates for elimination if you're keen to minimize framerate slowdown in the battling.
-After all, they usually won't be playing much part in the main battling where you're defending against an attacking horde, yet they'll still be a drain on the game's processing power (though only minimally, when distant).
+In the battle, all enemies that came from earlier areas seem to be free-roaming, i.e. free to chase you about.
+So are some of the enemies triggered in the twin bridges area, but others are limited to their own particular territories when on foot - at least initially.
+You might want to eliminate territorials, as they usually won't be playing a part in the main battling, yet they'll still be a drain on the game's processing power and thus be contributing to framerate slowdown.
+Also, maybe you simply don't want them left over to deal with after the main fighting (though they can provide a nice leisurely way of finishing off).

 Grunt gaggles